ASGRC 522 Financial Code

 Section 1 – Fund Balance Contingency

-1. This account should be 5% of the annual This account will be available for specific groups or organizations to make requests for unexpected costs or the development of innovative programs.
-Requests must be submitted to the Associated Students of Green River College and approved with a majority vote in a timely manner.
+1. This account should be 5% of the annual budget.
+This account will be available for specific groups or organizations to make requests for unexpected costs or development of innovative programs.
+Requests must be submitted to the Associated Students of Green River College (ASGRC) and approved with a majority vote in a timely manner.

 Section 2 – Student Reserve Account

-2. Reserve Account will be used in accordance with the above-stated philosophy of fund use, primarily to enhance the extra-curricular and co-curricular experience of students on campus either through capital improvements or program augmentation.
-Monies will be released from the account only after a two-thirds vote of the ASGRC Student Government and upon the approval of the Dean of Campus However, expenditures from this account for capital projects require the approval and signatures of the ASGRC President, Dean of Campus Life, Vice President of Student Affairs, College President and approval by the Board of Trustees.
+1. This account shall be maintained at a minimum of twenty percent (20%) of the previous year’s annual allocated S&A Fund Balance for use in cases of disaster/calamity/catastrophe and will be used in the case of a revenue shortfall.
+The Student Reserve Account will be used in accordance with the above-stated philosophy of fund use, primarily to enhance the extra-curricular and co-curricular experience of students on campus either through capital improvements or non-instructional program augmentation.
+Monies will be released from the account only after a two-thirds vote of the ASGRC Student Government and upon the approval of the Dean of Campus Life.
+However, expenditures from this account for capital projects require the approval and signatures of the ASGRC President, Dean of Campus Life, Vice President of Student Affairs, College President and the Board of Trustees.

 Contact Us